 A judge in Michigan said that afternoon that she would deny the plea, largely on the basis that the counting there is already largely done.

 On Nov.
 6, Judge Cynthia Stephens issued her formal order denying the Trump campaign's request to halt counting in Wayne County, which includes Detroit, specifically citing the lack of evidence and detail provided by the campaign.

 "As stated on the record at the November 5, 2020 hearing, plaintiffs are not entitled to the extraordinary form of emergency relief they have requested," she wrote.

 That day, the campaign filed an appeal in the Michigan Court of Appeals, which the court did not accept, calling it "defective" because it lacked key documents.
-As of Nov.
-9, the campaign has 21 days to refile.
+The campaign filed a supporting brief on Nov.
+30.

 Trump campaign v.
 Michigan Secretary of State Jocelyn Benson, Michigan Board of State Canvassers et al

 Status: Withdrawn by campaign

 On Nov.
 10, the Trump campaign filed a new lawsuit seeking to halt the certification of election results in Michigan until the campaign can ensure it was fair.
 It included affidavits from over 100 polls challengers who alleged instances of fraud across the state.
 Many of these had already been publicly debunked by state officials.